athomasoriginal/clojurescript-30/34-calendar-fun/README.md

 ## To Do

 - [X] Cleanup styles.css
+- [ ] Use hiccup for component rendering functions
 - [ ] Block user from selecting an end time that is before for the start time + visa-versa
 - [ ] Improve naming conventions
 - [ ] Answers to questions